wrightedu/EsportsPCs/README.md

   -  Click slot 1
   - Set desktop default to slot 1
   - Turn DPI lighting always on
+4. Make sure D: and E: are configured properly.
+Use `Create and format hard disk partitions`.
+You may need to do any of the following:
+  - Extend D:
+  - Reletter either or both D: and E:
+  - Rename E:
-4. Reboot
+6. Reboot
-5. Install deepfreeze
+7. Install deepfreeze